-BEST PRACTICES (IF ABLE)
+BEST PRACTICES (IF ABLE):

-- This is a time-sensitive procedure; avoid delays whenever possible. - Have a provider separate from investigating officer do the collection. - Utilize video recording (could be body-worn camera) during entire process.
+- This is a time sensitive procedure; avoid delays whenever possible. - Have a provider separate from investigating officer do the collection. - Utilize video recording (could be body-worn camera) during entire process.

-Example of test kit shown below.
-May not be the same in all units.
+Example of test kit: may not be the same in all units